SyncfusionExamples/How-to-view-bing-map-using-Map-control-WPF/README.md

 # How to view the Bing map in WPF maps

-This article explains how to show the external geospatial imagery resources for deep-zoom satellite viewing (Bing Map) in Syncfusion WPF map control as shown in below
+This article explains how to show the external geospatial imagery resources for deep-zoom satellite viewing (Bing Map) in Syncfusion WPF map control, as shown in the following image.

  ![Output image of BingMap](Output/BingMap.png)